Creative Media Centre, City University of Hong Kong, Hong Kong

 Design of Creative Media Centre

-The building was designed with an extraordinary range of spaces rich in form, light and material, which will create an inspiring environment for research and creativity.
+The building was designed with an extraordinary range of spaces rich in form, light and material, which create an inspiring environment for research and creativity.
 Internal spaces were designed specifically to encourage collaboration through an openness and connectivity of the activity area.

 The structure is made up of steel and concrete with ceramic tile cladding.
 It reflects the Chinese culture.